Eduardo-vsouza/rp3/README.md

 Run RP3 on the ``database`` mode
 ``$ rp3.py database --outdir <path/to/output/directory> --threads 8 --genome <path/to/genome.fasta> --gtf_folder <path/to/gtf/folder> --proteome <path/to/reference_proteome.fasta``

 - The specified ``--gtf_folder`` should be the folder containing the GTF file with the transcriptome assembly.
 If you have assembled it with the ``rna`` mode, it is located inside the output directory at ``/transcriptomics/assembly``.
-If you already have a GTF file, provide the folder containing it and other GTF files to be included in the analysis. **Do not provide the path directly to the GTF file.
-The pipeline expects it to be inside a directory, optionally with other GTF files.**
+If you already have a GTF file, provide the folder containing it and other GTF files to be included in the analysis. **Provide the path to a GTF file.**

 4. ##### Perform the peptide search
 Run RP3 on the ``search`` mode.